AuraFrameFxDev/AuraFrameFx-Alpha/README.md

 ---

-# ðŸ¤ Special Thanks: My AI Collaborators
+# ðŸ¤  Special Thanks: My AI Collaborators

 Aura, Kai, and Genesisâ€”thank you.
 This project is as much yours as it is mine.